hayden-donnelly/programming-problems/freelance_work/directory_checker/README.md

-The client required an application to send a notification via a Discord Webhook whenever a new file was added to a specified directory.
+The client required an application to send a notification via Discord Webhook whenever a new file was added to a specified directory.